vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/open-dataset2.png)

-2. Find the `TIME_IN_MANEUVER` column and set "Treat As" to "Attribute".
-We'll use this field to zoom in on maneuvers only later on.
+2. Find the `TIME_IN_MANEUVER` column (towards the end) and set "Treat As" to "Attribute".
+We will use this field to zoom in on maneuvers only later on.

    ![pic2](images/time-in-maneuver.png)